Skip to Content

 Statute of Limitations

-Injured drivers must file a car accident lawsuit against the at-fault party within one (1) year within the date of the crash.
+Injured drivers must file a car accident lawsuit against the at-fault party within one (1) year of the date of the crash.
 When it comes to car accidents involving only property damage, you must file a lawsuit within three years.

 If you or a loved one has been injured in a car accident in Chattanooga, contact Conner & Roberts, PLLC today at (423) 299-4489 for a free initial consultation.
 We have nearly four decades of combined legal experience!